Governance

 Your organization's project management functions best when all leadership, PMs, and their teams speak the same project management language.
 Our PMO services roll out governance across projects and programs.

-Governance entails the framework, processes, and policies that ensure the consistent and effective management of the projects within your portfolio.
+Governance encompasses the framework, processes, and policies that ensure consistent and effective project management across your portfolio.
 It establishes roles, responsibilities, decision-making authority, and oversight to align projects with business goals, manage risks, and optimize resources.

 Examples of governance and controls in action are: